OGGM/oggm-edu/docs/gallery.rst

     :target: gallery-app.html

-The glacier gallery is an **interactive web application** with which you can learn (and teach) about the different glaciers of the world.
+The glacier gallery is an **interactive web application** with which you can learn (and teach) about the diverse glaciers of the world.
+It introduces different glacier types with pictures and explanations.
+It includes typical glaciers from nearly all glaciated regions of the world.

 The application is still in beta version, which means that we are working on the last details before release.